yelynn1/InformationRetrieval/README.md

 # Information Retrieval

 ## Source Codes
-The source codes and dataset can be downloaded or cloned from the GitHub repository below: https://github.com/yelynn1/InformationRetrieval
+The source codes and dataset can be downloaded or cloned from the following GitHub repository: https://github.com/yelynn1/InformationRetrieval

 ### Description	File Name